rajvardhantomar001/GPT-Accuracy-Research/README.md

 # GPT-Accuracy-Research

-- Need to extract Customer Experience from following websites -Reddit
-     -Quora
-     -Wired
-     -Youtube
+### We have data from following sources
+     *Youtube
+     *Reddit

+### What all can be done with this data
-- Classify these comments as positive and negative
+1. Classify these comments as positive and negative
+2. See for the most occured words
+3. How often people use the names of competition apps
+4. Impact of those comments